actualwitch/experiment/README.md

 [![Tests](https://github.com/actualwitch/experiment/actions/workflows/test.yml/badge.svg)](https://github.com/actualwitch/experiment/actions/workflows/test.yml)

-**Experiment** is a LLM chat UI with advanced tool use debugging facilities.
-You can use it to make completion requests via Anthropic, OpenAI and Mistral APIs or explore/fork existing completions recorded for example via OpenAI proxy (not included in this repo).
-For now only .csv files are supported for importing completions.
+**Experiment** is a feature-rich chat interface for Large Language Models (LLMs) like Anthropic, OpenAI, and Mistral.
+It offers advanced debugging tools for prompt engineering and tool integration, allowing developers to visualize and manage tool interactions seamlessly.

 <a href="docs/tool-debugging.md">Read more about tool debugging →</a>